What is Sharding in Blockchain?

 What is Sharding?

 Sharding helps blockchain networks handle lots of transactions more efficiently.
 Instead of every computer in the network trying to process every transaction, sharding splits up the work.
 Each small group of computers called a shard, only deals with certain transactions.
-By doing this, the whole network can handle more transactions at once, making everything faster and cheaper.
+By doing this, the entire network can handle more transactions simultaneously, making everything faster and cheaper.

 For example, Ethereum is currently working on sharding to increase its capacity, hoping to process thousands of transactions per second, compared to the previous limit of about 30.